Doha2urp/my-first-repo/readme.txt

 Learning Git is going well so far.
 I added this line in the update-readme branch.
 It's cloudly outside today.
-This line is from my branch
+This line is from our branch